 - Built by Standard Oil Company of Indiana, purchased by Clyde "Jonesy" in 1939.
 Operated by "Jonesy" until 1979, restored in 1991 by Don Stein - Estimated over seven million gallons of gas were pumped during that time.
 Pumped mostly Red Crown gasoline and sold repaired Atlas tires - Station was built with Boston-Herron Brick of Attica, Indiana using glazed brick inside, outside and on all four walls.
 Red Ohio Quarry Tile was used for the roof.
 Because of the expense of the materials, only one more station was built using these materials.
-Only seven of this design remain in the world today - The Tippecanoe County Public Library purchased the property in 1985 and originally planned to tear down the station for extra parking availability.
-Today it is used as a 24-hour library with an automated book vending machine - Original roof was replaced with red tile imported from Chillocothe, Ohio, where it had been in storage by Standard Oil for over 50 years - A public green space was added in 2023
+Only seven of this design remain in the world today. - The Tippecanoe County Public Library purchased the property in 1985 and originally planned to tear down the station for extra parking availability - Original roof was replaced with red tile imported from Chillocothe, Ohio where it had been in storage by Standard Oil for over 50 years - MatchBOX Coworking studio is housed in this 80-year-old building, the former Stein Building, which previously was home to an old auto-body shop.
+The building has been completely transformed, on the inside, to a one-of-a-kind working space developed for the creative, entrepreneurs looking for an opportunity to have an affordable, consistent workspace